dadobe/gironaps/README.md

 Hello there!
 I'm 'dadobe'.

 Starting a new journey in WEB DEV.
 Trying to learn a bit everyday.
-Finally decided to show what I've done as Final Project in my Degree, a crossplatform application programmes in Ionic (Angular).
+Finally decided to show what I've done as Final Project in my Degree, a crossplatform application programmed in Ionic (Angular).

 <!-- OVERVIEW -->